 But if you are the type that loves to get out and experience the world, you probably already are a part of the sustainable travel movement.

-More importantly, can sustainable travel add value to my vacations?
+How can sustainable travel add value to your vacation?

-This focuses on reducing environmental harm that tourism can cause in a destination.
+- and conservation or ways to protect the environment.
+This is ecotourism, which focuses on reducing environmental harm that tourism can cause in a destination.

 This one is a grass-roots effort mainly by the local people of a rural or remote area.